10 Best Life Insurance Companies in Nebraska

 Key Terms

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Nebraska is approximately 77.7 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Nebraska have been cancer, heart disease, and Covid-19.
-The homicide rate in Nebraska is about 4.1 homicides per 100,000 inhabitants, which is lower than the national average of 7.5.
+The homicide rate in Nebraska is about 4.1 homicides per 100,000 residents, which is lower than the national average of 7.5.

 The Nebraska department of insurance at nebraska.gov regulates the annuities insurance products, insurance agencies, and insurance agents.
 Life insurance quotes can help insure your enrollment in an insurance policy that meets your needs.
 Life insurance and long term care policies can help provide financial support for health care expenses.